-- A publication department, which publishes Gujarati books (4 new and 16 reprints brought out this year) and a Gujarati monthly journal, Sri Ramakrishna Jyot (28th year with 7100 subscribers).
+- A publication department, which publishes Gujarati books (4 new and 15 reprints brought out this year; total number of titles: 248) and a Gujarati monthly journal, Sri Ramakrishna Jyot (30th year; 7700 subscribers).

 - A charitable dispensary with ayurvedic, homeopathic and eye sections, as well as a physiotherapy centre with special facilities for the treatment of cerebral palsy children.
-Total 1,97,598 cases were treated, performed 6264 eye surgeries, 26 patients were treated for cerebral palsy and 749 eye-patients were operated on in eye camps during the year.
-A mobile medical unit, which treated 4230 poor patients from 15 villages.
+Total 2,30,014 cases were treated, 30,657 patients were treated for cerebral palsy, 7660 eye surgeries were performed and 675 eye-patients were operated on in eye camps during the In rural medical camps, 4079 patients were treated.
+A mobile medical unit, which treated 4079 poor patients from 15 villages.

 - A students’ home with 16 boys.

-- A cultural unit, named Vivekananda Institute of Value Education and Culture (VIVEC), which conducted retreats, career guidance seminars, and programmes like values education classes, summer camps, yoga classes, competitions for students and teachers, Sanskrit speaking course, etc benefiting 31,519 people.
+- A cultural unit named Vivekananda Institute of Value Education and Culture (VIVEC), which conducted retreats, career guidance seminars, and programmes like values education classes, summer camps, yoga classes, competitions for students and teachers, Sanskrit speaking course, etc benefiting 21,764 people.
 Its children wing, named Vivekananda Children’s Library and Development Centre, conducted weekly classes, seminars and programmes on values education.

-- Rural development work by way of conducting free medical camps (general and eye), free classes on computer operations, tailoring, embroidery, Jardosh, Skill work, mud work and glass painting (504 women), free coaching classes for 61 poor students, balak sanghas (266 children), and welfare activities like distributing food and educational aids to poor students, ration kits, and so on to the needy.
+- Welfare work by way of distributing food and educational aids to poor students, ration kits, and so on to the needy.